Marigold Law Center, Your Voice, Our Help!

 Once an individual becomes or is recognized as a United States citizen, they are protected from deportation and gain access to all the benefits and rights of a natural-born American.

 At Marigold Law Center, our experienced citizenship lawyers can guide you through every step of the immigration process.
-With offices in Los Angeles and Washington, D.C., we offer nationwide guidance for complex immigration issues.
+With offices in Hyattsville, Maryland, and Los Angeles, California, we offer nationwide guidance for complex immigration issues.

 Naturalization